uttampandit/CDC-company-portal/README.md

 7. Database of all companies is maintained at the backend using no-sql database i.e MongoDB.
 8. Latest tech stack like tailwindCss for frontend designing.
 9. Functional components are used in frontend to make code reusable and modular.

-# Future plans

-1. Whenever company updates job or internship postings automated email is sent to all admins and company HR.
-2. Graduation year could be set by the admin to update job and internship fields.
-3. Expand the fields for all postings.
-4. Automated upload to google drive for all exports.